jcruiz/blog-old/source/_posts/2014-03-02-traveling-to-bogota-here-are-my-recommendations-part-1.markdown

 I'm going to start covering those areas in the city that are located in the northen part:

+###Usaquen
-###Usaquen: What used to be a small town located in the outskirts of the city, it's now a neighborhood.
+<p style='text-align: center; font-weight: bold;'>What used to be a small town located in the outskirts of the city, it's now a neighborhood.
 Though it is one of the most vibrant areas where you can find great restaurants and bars.
-You could literally try different things in every visit.
+You could literally try different things in every visit.</p>
+{% img http://img.photobucket.com/albums/v204/juanchoruiz/blog/usaquen_zpsbfe09de2.jpg %}

 Recommendations:
-{% img http://img.photobucket.com/albums/v204/juanchoruiz/blog/usaquen_zpsbfe09de2.jpg %}
+Usaquen has a famous flea market on Sundays where you can experience the great diversity of Bogota and buy really good handcrafts and souvenirs.
+Also right next to Usaquen there is a nice shopping mall-Hacienda Santa Barbara.

 * Antara: Peruvian food.
 * 80 sillas: Fusion international.
 * Abasto: Organic/colombian food, great for brunch.
 * Bogota Beer company: Drinks, social fun times.

-Usaquen has a famous flea market on Sundays where you can experience the great diversity of Bogota and buy really good handcrafts and souvenirs.
-Also right next to Usaquen there is a nice shopping mall-Hacienda Santa Barbara.
+###Parque 93

-###Parque 93: A park in the north that is surrounded by nice bars and restaurants.
-A great place to go for dinner + drinks/party.
+<p style='text-align: center; font-weight: bold;'>A park in the north that is surrounded by nice bars and restaurants.
+A great place to go for dinner + drinks/party</p>
+{% img http://img.photobucket.com/albums/v204/juanchoruiz/blog/93_zps71f8cfa8.jpg %}

 Recommendations:
-{% img http://img.photobucket.com/albums/v204/juanchoruiz/blog/93_zps71f8cfa8.jpg %}

 * Salto del Angel: Dinner + party
 * Sagal: Steak house